 No one is "perfect."
-Yet many people struggle to be, which can trigger a cascade of anxieties.
+Yet many people struggle to be a perfectionist , which can trigger a cascade of anxieties.

 "The core of all perfectionism is the intention to do something well," says Dr. Szymanski.
 "If you can keep your eye on intention and desired outcome, adjusting your strategy when needed, you're fine....
 But when you can't tolerate making a mistake, when your strategy is to make no mistakes, that's when perfectionism starts veering off in the wrong direction."
 In its most severe form, perfectionism can leave you unable to complete any task for fear of making a mistake.